0

 Biography

-Dr. Nitin TELANG is the Director, Cancer Prevention Research Program at Palindrome Liaisons Consultants, New Jersey.
+Dr. Nitin Telang is the Director, Cancer Prevention Research Program at Palindrome Liaisons Consultants, New Jersey.
 He earned his Ph.D. degree in India (1974), and obtained the post-doctoral training at University of Nebraska, American Health Foundation, New York and Memorial Sloan-Kettering Cancer Center, New York (1976-1985).
 He has served as a faculty member at Memorial Sloan-Kettering Cancer Center, Weill-Cornell Medical College, and Strang Cancer Prevention Center, New York (1986-2007).
 Dr. TELANG has published more than 150 peer-reviewed papers in the areas of carcinogenesis, cancer prevention, and cancer stem cell biology.
 He has served on Grant Review Study Sections for National Cancer Institute (NCI) and US Department of Defense Breast Cancer Research Program (DOD-BCRP).
 He is on the editorial boards for Oncology Reports, International Journal of Oncology, World Academy of Sciences Journal and International Journal of Molecular Sciences- Molecular Pharmacology.
 His research has been funded by grants from NCI and DOD.
 He has received NCI FIRST Award, DOD-BCRP IDEA Award and AN Marquis Lifetime Achievement Award.